dstl/eleatics/argumentation/coronavirus/uncertainty.md

 The "true" and "false" conclusions partition the set of all extensions, and we can choose how the acceptable arguments in each extension combine to make an explanation graph for the partition.
 Here, we have chosen to consider *necessary* arguments, which is to say arguments that are acceptable in all the extensions in a partition.
-In the case against the laboratory origin this includes two undercutting arguments, so including these in an explanation graph means also including the arguments that are undercut.
+In the case against laboratory origin there are two undercutting arguments, so including these in an explanation graph means also including the arguments that are undercut.
 The case in favour of the lab hypothesis consists of just the unchallenged arguments in support.